deba0272/ECG-and-EEG/README.md

 - Immerse yourself in a visual journey of mental stress assessment with a curated collection of graphical outputs generated from Raspberry Pi.

 ## Contact Us
-For inquiries, feedback, or collaboration opportunities, please reach out to at [deba9862@gmail.com].
+For inquiries,please reach out to at [deba9862@gmail.com].

-Thank you for embarking on this journey with us.
-Together, we're shaping the future of mental health monitoring—one line of code at a time.
+Thank you!!